Internships at Woodloch

 Dominique is a Baking & Pastry Student and Food Service Management Student at Johnson & Wales Univeristy in Providence, Rhode Island.
 Born and raised in Coventry, Rhode Island.
 The University recommended Woodloch to her.

-She currently works at The Lodge at Woodloch.
+She worked at The Lodge at Woodloch.
 “It is such an amazing place to work at.
 I highly recommend it to Baking & Pastry and Culinary students.
 The workers there are all amazing, especially Chef Shannon & Chef Bill.
 They strive me to be a better baker and person.
 I am forever grateful with the opportunities that the Lodge has given me.”